baloise/BalMATE/docs/concepts/wg.md

 ## Organizational structure
  - A working group is assigned to a lead organization (CoP, enterprise architecture, management, etc.).
  - The working group has
-   - A lead organization (e.g. a CoP)
+   - a lead organization (e.g. a CoP)
-   - A working group coordinator (one person)
+   - a working group coordinator (one person)
    - 2-10 additional member, ideally from 2 or more domains and if appropriate from multiple other teams or CoPs
-   - A specific, articulated goal
+   - a specific, articulated goal
    - a planned start and end date
  - The working group coordinator makes the final decision on the composition of the working group.